Trevor Gardner

-Trevor Gardner (24 August 1915 - 28 September 1963) was Assistant Secretary of the U.S. Air Force for Research and Development during the early 1950s.
-Together with Bernard Schriever, the Air Staff's Assistant for Development Planning, Gardner was one of the prime movers of the U.S. ICBM program and was also involved in the U-2 program.
+Trevor Gardner (24 August 1915 - 28 September 1963) was U. S. Assistant Secretary of the Air force for Research and Development during the early 1950s.
+Together with Bernard Schriever, the Air Staff's Assistant for Development Planning, Gardner was one of the prime movers of the U.S. ICBM program and was instrumental to the U-2 program.

 Early life and career

 Gardner was born in Cardiff, Wales, on 24 August 1915.
 He moved to the United States in 1928 and became a naturalized citizen in 1937.
 He received a Bachelor of Science degree in engineering from the University of Southern California in 1937.
 He returned to the University of Southern California to teach freshman mathematics while obtaining his master's degree in business administration which he was awarded in 1939.

 World War II

 During World War II Gardner's work at the California Institute of Technology focused on rocket and atomic bomb projects for the Office of Scientific Research and Development.
 With the end of World War II, Gardner became associated with General Tire and Rubber Company of California as general manager and executive vice president.
 Three years later he left to found Hycon Manufacturing Co., an electronics manufacturer.
 He was president of Hycon until February 1953 when he became the Secretary of the Air Force's Special Assistant for Research and Development.